apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Variable references $(VAR_NAME) are expanded
+<p>Specifies an optional variable.
+Only one of the following may be specified.
-using the previously defined environment variables in the container and any service environment variables.
-If a variable cannot be resolved, the reference in the input string will be unchanged.
-Double $$ are reduced to a single $, which allows for escaping the $(VAR_NAME) syntax: i.e.
+Variable references, denoted by $(VAR_NAME), are expanded using previously defined environment variables in the container and any service environment variables.
+If a variable cannot be resolved, the reference in the input string remains unchanged.</p>
+<p>Double $$ are reduced to a single $, enabling the escaping of the $(VAR_NAME) syntax.
-&ldquo;$$(VAR_NAME)&rdquo; will produce the string literal &ldquo;$(VAR_NAME)&rdquo;.
+For instance, &ldquo;$$(VAR_NAME)&rdquo; will produce the string literal &ldquo;$(VAR_NAME)&rdquo;.
-Escaped references will never be expanded, regardless of whether the variable exists or not.
+Escaped references will never be expanded, irrespective of the variable&rsquo;s existence.
-Defaults to &ldquo;&rdquo;.</p>
+The default value is &ldquo;&rdquo;.</p>
 </td>
 </tr>
 <tr>